-- Abstract: We proposed Additive Powers-of-Two (APoT) quantization, an efﬁcient nonuniform quantization scheme that attends to the bell-shaped and long-tailed distribution of weights in neural networks.
-By constraining all quantization levels as a sum of several Powers-of-Two terms, APoT quantization enjoys overwhelming efﬁciency of computation and a good match with weights’ distribution.
-A simple reparameterization on clipping function is applied to generate better-deﬁned gradient for updating of optimal clipping threshold.
-Moreover, weight normalization is presented to reﬁne the input distribution of weights to be more stable and consistent.
-Experimental results show that our proposed method outperforms state-of-the-art methods, and is even competitive with the full-precision models demonstrating the effectiveness of our proposed APoT quantization.
-For example, our 3-bit quantized ResNet-34 on ImageNet only drops 0.3% Top-1 and 0.2% Top-5 accuracy without bells and whistles, while the computation of our model is approximately 2× less than uniformly quantized neural networks.
+- Abstract: We propose Additive Powers-of-Two~(APoT) quantization, an efficient non-uniform quantization scheme for the bell-shaped and long-tailed distribution of weights and activations in neural networks.
+By constraining all quantization levels as the sum of Powers-of-Two terms, APoT quantization enjoys high computational efficiency and a good match with the distribution of weights.
+A simple reparameterization of the clipping function is applied to generate a better-defined gradient for learning the clipping threshold.
+Moreover, weight normalization is presented to refine the distribution of weights to make the training more stable and consistent.
+Experimental results show that our proposed method outperforms state-of-the-art methods, and is even competitive with the full-precision models, demonstrating the effectiveness of our proposed APoT quantization.
+For example, our 4-bit quantized ResNet-50 on ImageNet achieves 76.6% top-1 accuracy without bells and whistles; meanwhile, our model reduces 22% computational cost compared with the uniformly quantized counterpart.

 - Keywords: Quantization, Efficient Inference, Neural Networks